onWorkerReload

 $worker = new Worker('websocket://0.0.0.0:8484');

-// Set reloadable to false, so that the child process does not restart upon receiving the reload signal
+// Set reloadable to false, meaning child processes do not execute restart upon receiving reload signals

 $worker->reloadable = false;

-// Notify all clients that the server has reloaded after a reload
+// Notify all clients that the server has executed a reload after reload

 $worker->onWorkerReload = function(Worker $worker)